gears1763-2/PGMcpp/README.md

   * Support for modelling both load following and cycle charging dispatch control.

   * Can be either accessed natively in C++, or accessed in Python 3 by way of the provided bindings.

+  * Can be wrapped in `scipy.optimize` to facilitate microgrid design optimization.
+See `projects/optimization_MWE.py` for a minimal(ish) working example.

 --------